violetto-rose/violetto-rose.github.io/UI-UX/tutorials/food-app.md

 Our second experiment focuses on creating a food app design, where we will develop a wireframe and user interface for a well-known chat application, as well as a prototype.

-For this experiment, we will concentrate on <span class="Zomato">Zomato</span>, a popular food delivery and restaurant discovery platform.
+For this experiment, we will concentrate on <span class="brand Zomato">Zomato</span>, a popular food delivery and restaurant discovery platform.
 Zomato exemplifies excellent user interface design through its user-friendly navigation, organized visual hierarchy, and cohesive design elements.
 It provides a seamless experience for users to explore restaurants, read reviews, and conveniently place orders.

 ![Zomato interface on Apple iOS](images/food-app/zomato-user-interface.webp){data-aspect-ratio="1:1"}
 _Zomato interface on Apple iOS.
 Image source: Zomato Official Website, 2025._